elonadam/E2EE-Project/E2EEncryption Protocol.md

    **Client RSA Public Key**:
    - During registration, each client sends their public key to the server over a secure channel.
-   - The server securely stores each client’s public key, indexed by their unique identifier.
+   - The public key is sent to the server and stored in the `users` table.

        - The server acts as a trusted directory for public keys, ensuring that the sender can request the recipient's public key when needed.
        - Storing only public keys on the server minimizes the risk of sensitive data leaks if the server is compromised.

   - **Client RSA Private Key**:
-    - It is encrypted with AES-256 using a strong user-derived password and stored locally.
+   - The private key is encrypted with AES-256 using a user-derived password and stored locally on the client.

 #### **Message Exchange Phase**